 Our results may be affected by the outcome of pending and future litigation, investigations, claims and other disputes.
 Unfavorable rulings in our legal proceedings could result in material liability to us or have a negative impact on our reputation or relations with our employees or third parties.
 The outcome of litigation, including class action lawsuits, is difficult to assess or quantify.
 Plaintiffs in class action lawsuits may seek recovery of very large or indeterminate amounts and the magnitude of the potential loss relating to such lawsuits may remain unknown for substantial periods of time.
-Zuffa is currently named as a defendant in multiple class-action lawsuits alleging that we violated Section 2 of the Sherman Act by monopsonizing an alleged market for the services of elite professional MMA athletes.
-The fighter plaintiffs claim that Zuffa's alleged conduct injured them by artificially depressing the compensation they received for their services, and they seek treble damages under the antitrust laws, as well as attorneys' fees and costs, and, in some instances, injunctive relief.
-On August 9, 2023, the lawsuit encompassing the period from December 16, 2010 to June 30, 2017 was certified as a class action.
-The court has set a trial date of April 15, 2024 for this case.
-An amended complaint in another lawsuit covering the period from July 1, 2017 to the present was recently filed.
+For example, Zuffa was named as a defendant in class-action lawsuits alleging that we violated Section 2 of the Sherman Act by monopsonizing an alleged market for the services of elite professional MMA athletes, Le et al. v.
+Zuffa, LLC, No. 2:15-cv-1045-RFB-BNW (D. Nev.) (the "Le" case) and Johnson et al. v.
+Zuffa, LLC et al., No. 2:21cv-1189-RFB-BNW (D. Nev.) (the "Johnson" case).
+The fighter plaintiffs claim that Zuffa's alleged conduct injured them by artificially depressing the compensation they received for their services, and they sought treble damages under the antitrust laws, as well as attorneys' fees and costs, and, in some instances, injunctive relief.
 The defendants in that case are Zuffa, Endeavor and TKO OpCo.
-Discovery recently opened and will continue at least through mid-2025.
+On March 13, 2024, TKO OpCo, and certain of its affiliates, including Endeavor, reached an agreement to settle all claims asserted in the class action lawsuits for an aggregate amount of \$335.0 million payable by the Company and its subsidiaries, which was submitted to the court for preliminary approval and denied on July 30, 2024.
+On September 26, 2024, the Company reached an updated settlement agreement with the plaintiffs to settle all claims asserted in the Le case for an aggregate amount of \$375.0 million, which the court preliminarily approved on October 22, 2024 and finally approved on February 6, 2025.
+In connection with the updated settlement agreement, the Company recorded charges of \$375.0 million during the year ended December 31, 2024.
+No trial date has been set in the Johnson action.
+In addition, on October 23, 2024, five unnamed plaintiffs filed a lawsuit against Mr. McMahon, Linda McMahon, WWE, and TKO in Maryland court, alleging sexual abuse by a former WWE employee during the 1980s.
 If we are unable to resolve these or other matters favorably, our business, operating results, and our financial condition may be adversely affected.